Web Design Trends That Stand the Test of Time

 Related: Check out our previous post, Predictive Design’s role in Fostering Political Polarization.

 With more payment options, increased security and perks like free shipping and free returns becoming commonplace, customers seem willing and eager to change their shopping behaviours.
-We anticipate seeing fewer bricks and mortar stores as brands scale back their physical channels and invest more in their online presences.
+We anticipate seeing fewer bricks and mortar stores as brands scale back their physical channels and invest more in their online presence.

 via Beats by Dre